oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_rule.md

 ### delete

-Delete one PriceRule entity
+Delete a price rule identified by ID.

 {@inheritdoc}

 ### delete_list

-Delete a collection of PriceRule entities
+Delete a collection of price rules.
+A collection may contain all price rules or may be filtered using the standard <a href="https://www.orocommerce.com/documentation/current/dev-guide/integration#filters">filters</a>.

 {@inheritdoc}